A Supersymmetry Primer: Acknowledgments

 \section{Acknowledgments}

-This is an extended and revised version of a chapter appearing in the volume {\it Perspectives on Supersymmetry} (World Scientific, 1998) at the kind invitation of Gordy Kane.
+This is an extended and revised version of a chapter in the volume {\it Perspectives on Supersymmetry} (World Scientific, 1998) at the kind invitation of Gordy Kane.
 I am thankful to him and to James Wells for many helpful comments and suggestions on this primer.
-I am also indebted to my other collaborators on supersymmetry and related matters, Sandro Ambrosanio, Nima Arkani-Hamed, Diego Casta\~no, Ray Culbertson, Yanou Cui, Michael Dine, Manuel Drees, Herbi Dreiner, Tony Gherghetta, Howie Haber, Ian Jack, Tim Jones, Chris Kolda, Graham Kribs, Stefano Moretti, David Morrissey, Steve Mrenna, Jian-ming Qian, Dave Robertson, Scott Thomas, Kazuhiro Tobe, Mike Vaughn, Graham Wilson, Youichi Yamada, and especially Pierre Ramond, for many illuminating and inspiring conversations.
-Corrections to previous versions have been provided by Gudrun Hiller, Graham Kribs, Bob McElrath, Ver\'onica Sanz, Shufang Su, John Terning, Keith Thomas, Scott Thomas, and Sean Tulin.
-I will be grateful to receive further corrections at {\tt spmartin@niu.edu}, and a list of them will be maintained at {\tt http://zippy.physics.niu.edu/primer.html}.
-I thank the Aspen Center for Physics and the Stanford Linear Accelerator Center for their hospitality, and the students of PHYS 686 at NIU in Spring 2004, the 2005 ICTP Summer School on Particle Physics and the 2008 CERN/Fermilab Hadron Collider Physics Summer School for asking interesting questions.
-This work was supported in part by the U.S. Department of Energy, and by National Science Foundation grants PHY-9970691, PHY-0140129, PHY-0456635, and PHY-0757325.
+I am also indebted to my other collaborators on supersymmetry and related matters: Ben Allanach, Sandro Ambrosanio, Nima Arkani-Hamed, Diego Casta\~no, Ray Culbertson, Yanou Cui, Michael Dine, Manuel Drees, Herbi Dreiner, Tony Gherghetta, Howie Haber, Ian Jack, Tim Jones, Chris Kolda, Graham Kribs, Nilanjana Kumar, Tom LeCompte, Stefano Moretti, David Morrissey, Steve Mrenna, Jian-ming Qian, Dave Robertson, Roberto Ruiz de Austri, Scott Thomas, Kazuhiro Tobe, Mike Vaughn, Graham Wilson, Youichi Yamada, James Younkin, 2890 members of ATLAS, and especially Pierre Ramond, for many illuminating and inspiring conversations.
+Corrections to previous versions have been provided by Daniel Arnold, Howie Baer, Jorge de Blas, Meike de With, Herbi Dreiner, Paddy Fox, Hajime Fukuda, Peter Graf, Gudrun Hiller, Graham Kribs, Bob McElrath, Matt Reece, Ver\'onica Sanz, Frank Daniel Steffen, Shufang Su, John Terning, Keith Thomas, Scott Thomas, Sean Tulin, and Robert Ziegler.
+I will be grateful to receive further corrections at {\tt spmartin@niu.edu}, and a list of them is maintained at {\tt http://www.niu.edu/spmartin/primer}.
+I thank the Aspen Center for Physics, Fermilab, the Kavli Institute for Theoretical Physics in Santa Barbara, and SLAC for their hospitality, and the students of the 2013 and 2005 ICTP Summer Schools on Particle Physics, the 2011 TASI Summer School, the 2010 PreSUSY Summer School in Bonn, the 2008 CERN/Fermilab Hadron Collider Physics Summer School, and PHYS 686 at NIU in Spring 2004, for asking interesting questions.
+This work was supported in part by the U.S. Department of Energy, and by National Science Foundation grants PHY-9970691, PHY-0140129, PHY-0456635, PHY-0757325, PHY-1068369, and PHY-1417028.